slavaim/MacOSX-SparseFile-KernelMode/README.md

 ##Features

 This is a sparse file implementation that can be used from macOS IOKit modules/kernel extensions.
 The DldSparseFile class is a C++ IOKit class that can be instantiated from IOKit module.
 The class is inherited from OSObject so it supports reference counting.
-As is common for IOKit classes the init() function must be called for each new allocated object as the class constructor is unable to report about errors due to lack of C++ exceptions support in IOKit.
+As is common for IOKit classes the init() function must be called for each new allocated object as the class constructor is unable to report errors due to lack of C++ exceptions support in IOKit.

 This is a kernel mode only code, it can't be used for user mode projects without modification.